lkodinsson/MARS/Basic/PHB.md

 ### Health (HP)

-Health is an abstraction representing how healthy a character is at the current moment.
+Health, or hit points, are an abstraction representing how healthy a character is at the current moment.
 Any damage taken to your health represents a serious injury.

 ### Endurance (ED)

 Endurance represents your ability to shrug off injuries before suffering serious damage, and is easy to restore with a little rest.

-### Stamina (SP)
+### Stamina (ST)

 Stamina is used to perform tricks, maneuvers, and certain physical actions.

-### Mana (MP)
+### Focus (FP)

-Mana is used to cast spells and perform magical abilities.
+Focus is used to cast spells and perform special abilities.

 ### Initiative (INIT)

 Initiative is your ability to react first in a moment of conflict.

-### Armour Class (AC)
+### Armour Rating (AR)

-Armour class represents the effectiveness of defensive equipment to neutralize incoming attacks.
+Armour rating represents the effectiveness of defensive equipment to neutralize incoming attacks.

 ### Damage Reduction (DR)